Alfred Stieglitz: The Photo-Secession and Camera Work (1902–1907)

 Photographer Eva Watson-Schütze urged him to establish an exhibition that would be judged solely by photographers who, unlike painters and other artists, knew about photography and its technical characteristics.
 In December 1901, he was invited by Charles DeKay of the National Arts Club to put together an exhibition in which Stieglitz would have "full power to follow his own inclinations."
 Within two months Stieglitz had assembled a collection of prints from a close circle of his friends, which, in homage to the Munich photographers, he called the Photo-Secession.
 Stieglitz was not only declaring a secession from the general artistic restrictions of the era, but specifically from the official oversight of the Camera Club.
-The show opened at the Arts Club in early March 1902, and it was an immediate success.

 He began formulating a plan to publish a completely independent magazine of pictorial photography to carry forth the artistic standards of the Photo-Secessionist.
 By July, he had fully resigned as editor of Camera Notes, and one month later he published a prospectus for a new journal he called Camera Work.
 He was determined it would be "the best and most sumptuous of photographic publications".
-The first issue was printed four months later, in December 1902, and like all of the subsequent issues it contained beautiful hand-pulled photogravures, critical writings on photography, aesthetics and art, and reviews and commentaries on photographers and exhibitions.
+The first issue was printed four months later, in December 1902, and like all of the subsequent issues it contained hand-pulled photogravures, critical writings on photography, aesthetics and art, and reviews and commentaries on photographers and exhibitions.
 Camera Work was "the first photographic journal to be visual in focus."

 Stieglitz was a perfectionist, and it showed in every aspect of Camera Work.
 He advanced the art of photogravure printing by demanding unprecedentedly high standards for the prints in Camera Work.
 The visual quality of the gravures was so high that when a set of prints failed to arrive for a Photo-Secession exhibition in Brussels, a selection of gravures from the magazine was hung instead.
 Most viewers assumed they were looking at the original photographs.

 Throughout 1903, Stieglitz published Camera Work and worked to exhibit his own work and that of the Photo-Secessionists while dealing with the stresses of his home life.
 Luxembourgish American photographer, Edward Steichen, who later would curate the landmark exhibit The Family of Man, was the most frequently featured photographer in the magazine.
-Fuguet, Keiley, and Strauss, Stieglitz’s three associate editors at Camera Notes, he brought with him to Camera Work.
+Fuguet, Keiley, and Strauss, Stieglitz's three associate editors at Camera Notes, he brought with him to Camera Work.
 Later, he said that he alone individually wrapped and mailed some 35,000 copies of Camera Work over the course of its publication.